Parsl/parsl/docs/devguide/packaging.rst

 .. code:: bash

+   # Create a new git tag :
+   git tag <MAJOR>.<MINOR>.<BUG_REV>
+   # Push tag to github :
+   git push origin <TAG_NAME>

    # Depending on permission all of the following might have to be run as root.
    sudo su

    # Make sure to have twine installed
    pip3 install twine

    # Create a source distribution
    python3 setup.py sdist

    # Create a wheel package, which is a prebuilt package
    python3 setup.py bdist_wheel

-      # Register | One time only
-      # Register the package with pypi using twine
-      twine register dist/parsl-<VERSION>-py3-none-any.whl

    # Upload the package with twine
    twine upload dist/*